Guardians manager Terry Francona hints that this could be his final season

 “The other part is I don’t want to lie or I don’t want to fib.”

-One of baseball’s most popular figures, Francona is known by Tito, his father’s name, to almost everyone in the game.
-He's endeared himself to most Cleveland fans with his personable style and because his team's win.
+Known simply as Tito (his late father's first name), by virtually everyone in the game, Francona has endeared himself to most Cleveland fans with his personable style — he rides a scooter from his downtown apartment to Progressive Field — and because his teams win.

-Francona has guided the Guardians to six playoff appearances, including the World Series in 2016.

-This has been an especially challenging season for Francona and the defending AL Central champions because of injuries.
+But he's been criticized more than ever this season as the Guardians, who won 92 games and the AL Central title in 2022, have struggled amid a rash of injuries.
 Cleveland's starting rotation has been ravaged from the start, putting added pressure on some rookie pitchers.

+The team also made some trades in July that seemed to point to the team giving up on this year's squad.

-Francona acknowledged that it's been difficult to asses his own situation and future while trying to keep his young team in playoff contention, but said he's been giving the next phase of his life much more serious thought lately.
+He acknowledged that it's been difficult to asses his own situation and future while trying to keep his young team in playoff contention.

 “I’ve tried to do that probably the last couple months a lot,” he said.
 “And I’m not always pleased with the answer I’m getting.”